 Infants should be placed on their back to sleep for ALL naps and at bedtime.
 Stomach and side sleeping have been found to double the risk of SIDS.
 Once the baby is able to independently roll, the AAP recommends they continue to be placed on their back when put in bed until a year of age.
 If the infant can also roll tummy to back, it is not necessary to flip them to their back each time they roll.

-Babies should always sleep on a flat, firm surface designed for infant sleep that meets the Consumer Product Safety Commission’s (CPSC) safety standards; in other words, a crib or bassinet.
+Babies should always sleep on a flat, firm surface designed for infant sleep that meets the Consumer Product Safety Commission’s (CPSC) safety standards; in other words, a crib/bassinet/play yard.
 Be careful when purchasing or borrowing second-hand products as they may not meet current guidelines.
-A firm, flat surface does NOT include Rock ‘n Plays, car seats (outside of a vehicle), infant hammocks or other popular devices.
 When sleeping on a non-flat surface, babies are at risk of positional suffocation due to the possibility of their chin falling towards the chest and causing airway restriction.
+This means that while it is tempting to let baby nod off and nap in the swing, or bring him inside in his car seat after a drive, you should instead transfer him to his crib.

 The baby’s sleep space should contain a firm mattress, a fitted sheet, and the baby.
 That’s it.
 No pillows, stuffed animals, loveys, toys, etc before one year of age.
 While stuffed animals and blankets seem innocent, they pose a suffocation risk.
 Infant positioners/loungers such as the Dock A Tot are also not recommended by the AAP due to the risk for suffocation should the infant roll or become trapped with their face against the side/bottom.
-(Infant positioners/loungers also state that they are not for sleep if you read their fine print – contrary to the majority of the marketing images).
+(Infant positioners/loungers also state that they are not for unsupervised (read: anytime your eyeballs aren’t watching baby) sleep if you read their fine print – contrary to the majority of the marketing images used by such products).

 Room Sharing Is Recommended, Bed-Sharing Is Not